rustonaut/rust-dynobject/README.md

 ```

 # Calling Guards
-There is a calling guard branch witch extends the Object by Funktion/Closure based Guards witch are called on create, remove, access(mut),
+There is a calling guard branch witch extends the Object by Function/Closure based Guards witch are called on create, remove, access(mut),
-access(ref) operatons and let the fail.
+access(ref) operatons and can let them fail (with a error result).
 This is usefull for logging purpose and some other stuff.
 Neverless due too the limitations
-of the current design thes will not be merged with the main branch (even throug a programm compatible with the mainbranch should be
+of the current design they will not be merged with the main branch (even throug a programm compatible with the mainbranch should be
 compatible with the calling-guard branch too, due too the same method signatures).

 # License